akka/akka/akka-docs/rst/scala/persistence.rst

 Processors only write messages of type ``Persistent`` to the journal, others are received without being persisted.
 When a processor's ``receive`` method is called with a ``Persistent`` message it can safely assume that this message has been successfully written to the journal.
 If a journal fails to write a ``Persistent`` message then the processor is stopped, by default.
-If an application wants that a processors continues to run on persistence failures it must handle ``PersistenceFailure`` messages.
-In this case, a processor may want to inform the sender about the failure, so that the sender can re-send the message, if needed, under the assumption that the journal recovered from a temporary failure.
+If a processor should continue running on persistence failures it must handle ``PersistenceFailure`` messages.
+In this case, a processor may want to inform the sender about the failure, so that the sender can re-send the message, if needed.

 A ``Processor`` itself is an ``Actor`` and can therefore be instantiated with ``actorOf``.